 Selecting the Right Pet for You

 Puppies and kittens are babies.
-All babies are cute, cuddly and fun to watch whether they're playing or sleeping.
-It's wonderful to watch a baby grow, explore and learn.
-However, we can't predict what kind of personality that baby will have as an adult.
-It's impossible to look at the rows of human babies in a hospital nursery and know who will be athletic or academic, quiet or talkative, high-or low-energy, artistically or mechanically gifted, sociable or a "loner."
+And whether they’re playing or sleeping, all babies are cute, cuddly and fun to watch.
+It’s amazing to watch a baby grow, explore and learn.
+At the same time, we can’t predict the personality a baby will have as an adult.
+It’s impossible to look at the rows of human babies in a hospital nursery and know who will be athletic or academic, quiet or talkative, high-or low-energy, artistically or mechanically gifted, sociable or a “loner.”

 To help you weigh the “pros” and “cons” of adopting an adult vs. a puppy or kitten, ask yourself these important questions:

 How much time do you spend at home on an average day?
-Puppies and kittens need more physical and emotional involvement with their people than you can give if you are away from home more than six hours a day.
-Most adult pets can easily adjust to your schedule, however, they also need time to learn what is expected of them.
+Puppies and kittens need more physical and emotional involvement with people than adult animals do.
+If you’re from home more than six hours a day, you won’t be able to give your pup/kitten enough of your time.
+Most adult pets can easily adjust to your schedule, but, they also need time to learn what is expected of them.
 Some dogs never grow accustomed to being left alone.
-If all of your family members are away from home more than eight hours most days, a dog may not be the appropriate choice for your household, and you might want to consider adopting an adult cat (or two) instead.
+If all your family members are away from home more than eight hours most days, a dog may not be an appropriate choice for your household, and you might want to consider adopting an adult cat (or two) instead.

-Do I want a "lap-pet" that will be physically affectionate and cuddly?
-Most puppies and kittens will accept some physical affection, but they don't all grow up to be pets that like to be cuddled.
-This is another good example of a specific personality trait, which if it's important to you, will be easier to find in an adult animal.
+Do I want a “lap-pet” that will be physically affectionate and cuddly?
+Most puppies and kittens will accept some physical affection, but they don’t all grow up to be pets that like to be cuddled.
+This is another good example of a specific personality trait that will be easier to find in an adult animal.